LoaderB0T/ng-dynamic-mf/README.md

 ## Getting Started 🚀

 If you want to check out a working example, take a look at my portfolio project [awdware](https://github.com/LoaderB0T/awdware3).

+If you are using Nx, you should also check out [nx-dynamic-mf](https://github.com/LoaderB0T/nx-dynamic-mf)

 ### Module Federation Plugin